Mostrom-LLC/starfire-client/README.md

-# Starfire: AI-Native Intelligence Platform for Life Sciences
+# Starfire: AI-Native Intelligence Platform

-Starfire is a comprehensive AI-powered platform designed specifically for life sciences teams.
+Starfire is a comprehensive AI-powered platform.
 It leverages AWS Bedrock, LangChain, and modern web technologies to provide intelligent data processing, analysis, and visualization capabilities.

 ## Overview

-Starfire helps life sciences teams transform raw data into actionable commercial intelligence through:
+Starfire helps transform raw data into actionable commercial intelligence through:

 - **Data Ingestion & Analysis**: Upload and automatically analyze documents with AI
 - **Knowledge Base Querying**: Ask questions about your data with natural language